Wonder Woman (2017) Directed by Patty Jenkins. With Gal Gadot, Chris Pine, Connie Nielsen, Robin Wright, Danny Huston and David Thewlis.

 As is now a familiar structure of these films, Patty Jenkins gets straight into the origins of Diana Prince (Gadot), which is given a fresh feel by the fact that all the characters are women.
 Though its roots story stuff, it doesn’t feel quite as laboured or drawn out as so many of these chapters in superhero storytelling can fall victim to.
 If that sounds like I’m damning it with faint praise, well…

 Towards the end of the first act, Diana’s mother exclaims – “The world of men do not deserve you“.
 There’s also a feeling that Gadot deserves a better film constructed around her – not that Wonder Woman is a bad film – the contrary, it has fine moments and Gadot shines brightly.
-But the framework of the storytelling isn’t anything out of the ordinary for these movies.
-Of course, it’s a mountainous step up in quality from recent DCU offerings, most of which front-load an edgy collage of dampened drama that achieve nothing to elevate the soul.
+But the framework of the storytelling feels tired and done.
+That said, it is a leap in quality from recent DCU offerings, most of which front-load an edgy collage of dampened drama that achieve nothing to elevate the soul.
 There is one dramatic shot when Gadot looks like an oil painting from Zack Snyder’s 300, however, under the eye of Patty Jenkins she’s a framed as a heroic Goddess to be worshipped, as opposed to a woman to be ogled.

 Gal Gadot is stunning in that ridiculously beautiful kind of way, yet she’s portrayed in such a positive light, that it’s impossible to not fall in love with her.
 But we aren’t just falling in love with her physical appearance, we’re falling in love with her ideological insistence on putting others before herself.
 She has an extraterrestrial aura that modern superheroes can’t find.
 She isn’t suffering with the internal angst of Superman, Iron Man or Batman – she’s just plain good.
 And what’s wrong with that!?
 It seems that the trend for a superhero is to be brooding and complex, with a multitude of internal issues to decipher.
 Why can’t heroes just be straight up good like Christopher Reeve’s Superman, and have dilemmas and choices presented to them by the world.
 Gadot’s character is an emblem of hope.